-When you think of investing in real estate, you might envision purchasing a property to rent or buying and flipping a home.
-Yet, both of those options put you in the financial hot seat because you have to come up with a down payment and closing costs, which averages between 6%-12% and 3%-5%, respectively.
-Plus, you’ll have either the responsibility of being a landlord or have to deal with the headaches of fixing and flipping a property.
+When you think of investing in real estate, you might envision purchasing a property to rent, or buying and flipping a home.
+Yet, both of those options put you on the financial hot seat because you have to come up with a down payment and closing costs, which typically ranged from 7% to 17% of the sale price in 2021, according to the National Association of Realtors.
+On top of that, you’ll pay closing costs, which Bank of America estimates between 3% and 5%.
+Plus, you’ll have either the responsibility of being a landlord or dealing with the headaches of fixing and flipping a property.

 The good news is that you can still invest in real estate — you just won’t actually own the property.
 Here are five expert-approved ideas to help you get started.